vincentqb/dot.py/README.md

 ## Testing during Development

-Install and then run `python3 -m pytest` from the root of the repository.
+Run tests with pytest using `python3 -m pytest` from the root of the repository.